shopware/docs/guides/hosting/performance/performance-tweaks.md

 ## Enable the Speculation Rules API

 ::: info
-This is available starting with Shopware 6.6.10.0
+This feature is available starting with Shopware 6.6.10.0
 :::

-The Speculation Rules API allows browsers to pre-render pages based on user interactions.
+The Speculation Rules API allows browsers to pre-render pages based on user interactions or immediately, depending on the eagerness mode.
 This can improve the perceived performance of a website by loading pages in the background before the user navigates to them.

 You can enable that **experimental feature** via `Admin > Settings > System > Storefront`.
 The JavaScript Plugin will then